 A CTA, or call to action, is important to include in the copy for the banner because it inspires the reader of that banner to want to do something.
 This can be a serious issue like political, environmental, or human rights or something on a smaller scale like local plays or programs that they should want to attend.

-If you are looking for an effective and affordable way to advertise or share information, a banner can be a great option.
+If you are looking for an effective and affordable way to advertise or share information, a vinyl banner can be a great option.
+You can read the wiki on vinyl here if you're not yet convinced.
 But you need to consider where you will be hanging the banner and what conditions the banner will be subjected to while hanging.
 Consider materials, print type, and location so you can choose correctly between an indoor and outdoor banner.